Emperor2000/gms-sample-library/README.md

 **Projects are categorized in multiple difficulty levels:**
 0 (docs) - Used for documentation, guides, UML diagrams and small scripts.
 1 (beginner) - Small projects / Samples for specific solutions or small game templates.
-2 (beginner-intermediate) - Projects that are slightly longer or code that is a bit more complicated than the beginner level.
-3 (intermediate) - Projects that are significant size and may contain slightly challenging topics, such as networking and saving and loading.
+2 (intermediate) - Projects that are slightly above beginner level, such as networking and saving and loading.
-4 (advanced) - Reserved for complicated mechanics such as inventory systems, saving, loading, networking, connecting gms to servers, etc.
+3 (advanced) - Reserved for complicated mechanics such as inventory systems, saving, loading, networking, connecting gms to servers, etc.